-The scatter plot in Figure 4B shows the firing rates for neurons in areas MT and MST when attention was directed toward the preferred stimulus (y-axis) versus the firing rates obtained while attending the antipreferred stimulus (x-axis).
+The scatter plot in Fig. 4B shows the firing rates for neurons in areas MT and MST when attention was directed toward the preferred stimulus (y axis) versus the firing rates obtained while attending the anti-preferred stimulus (x axis).
 Points above the diagonal indicate higher activity when attending the preferred stimulus.
 Values for all model units, indicated by stars, fall above the diagonal and within the range of experimentally observed values.
-For this plot, the range of the $s(\cdot)$ function was scaled and shifted to 0 to 100 spikes per second.
+For this plot, the range of the $s(\cdot)$ function was scaled and shifted to 0- 100 spikes/sec.

-Further exploration of these effects is shown in Figure 5.
-Responses to the four combinations of preferred and antipreferred half-stimuli are presented, first for a single unit and then for all units in the bottleneck layer.
-Figure 5A shows the stimuli and corresponding attention maps for unit U2.
+Further exploration of these effects is shown in Fig. 5.
+Responses to the four combinations of preferred and anti-preferred half-stimuli are presented, first for a single unit, and then for all units in the bottleneck layer.
+Fig. 5A shows the stimuli and corresponding attention maps for unit U2.
 The stimuli consisted of combinations of the left and right halves from the preferred and antipreferred stimuli.
 Attention maps showed a clear change in the activity of the unit as attention was shifted from right to left.
-The simulation also showed that changes in features far from the attended region have a smaller effect on activity than changes presented at the attended location (compare the dark bars of Figure 5B).
-As shown in Figure 4, when attention was shifted from preferred to nonpreferred features of the same stimulus, activity decreased dramatically.
-In contrast, the effect of attention when both halves were preferred or antipreferred was very small.
-These observations were consistent for all units (see Figure 5C).
+The simulation also showed that changes in features far from the attended region have a smaller effect on activity than changes presented at the attended location (compare dark bars of Fig. 5B).
+As shown in Fig. 4, when attention